hyperledger/fabric/docs/source/capability_requirements.rst

           channel that the ordering service is bootstrapped with and the ordering service exclusively controls.
-Since the release of v2.3, using a system channel is now considered the legacy process as compared to the process to :doc:`create_channel_participation`.
+Since the release of v2.3, using a system channel is now considered the legacy process as compared to the process to :doc:`create_channel/create_channel_participation`.
 For a version of this topic that includes information about the system channel, check out `Capability requirements <https://hyperledger-fabric.readthedocs.io/en/release-2.2/capability_requirements.html>`_ from the v2.2 documentation.